 We tend to dread cleaning because we try to do it all at once.
-Instead of tackling certain areas, we strive to make the entire place spic 'n’ span in one long Saturday.
+Instead of tackling certain areas, we strive to make the entire place spic 'n' span in one long Saturday.
 If you’re like us, last-minute plans come up, our favorite TV show comes on or we just don’t feel like cleaning come Saturday morning, and it never gets done.
-Instead, break it up!
+Instead, break it up.
 Start tackling one chore at a time instead of all of them at once.
-Before you know it, you’ll have a super-clean house within one week, plus be able to maintain it!
+Before you know it, you’ll have a super-clean house within one week, plus the ability to maintain it.

 Sunday: Get organized

 We like to start our week off on Sundays — the day you grocery shop, meal plan and get organized for the week to come.
 This is the day to make sure all the laundry and dishes are done, you’re stocked on household essentials, the meals are planned and the kids are prepared for the upcoming week.
 Cleaning-wise, just make sure the house is picked up — toys are back in the kids’ rooms, shoes are put away and miscellaneous items are put in their appropriate spots.
 Don’t worry — we’re not going to suggest deep cleaning the bathroom on this day, as it’s already pretty packed.

 It’s Monday, and we’re just getting back into “work mode” for the week.
 Dust all large surfaces throughout your home.
 This includes televisions, bookshelves, dressers, desks, nightstands and on top of the fridge.
 If you’re feeling extra energetic, dust the blinds, lamps and fans.

 As much as we hate dedicating an evening to cleaning bathrooms, it has to be done.
 If you do it weekly, it shouldn’t take longer than 10 to 15 minutes per bathroom.
 Spray the shower with bleach and give it a quick scrub, clean the sinks and countertops, put lotions and perfumes back in cabinets and give the toilet a deep-clean.